 In 1998, the latest Critical Edition of the Sixth was released, with the Ratz error still in place, but then in 2004, The Kaplan Foundation published a paper including an essay by recording engineer Jerry Bruck and an essay by Reinhold Kubik, the new chief editor of the Mahler Critical Edition. overturning the Ratz order of Scherzo before Andante and refuting Ratz’s assertion.

-Thus with a few exception, all recordings between 1961 and around 2000 or so, have the Scherzo occurring before the Andante.
+Thus with a few exceptions, all recordings between 1961 and around 2000 or so, have the Scherzo occurring before the Andante.
 One notable exception is the live January 1966 Berlin Philharmonic recording conducted by Sir John Barbirolli and the live August 16 1967 and the August 1967 studio recording performed by New Philharmonia Orchestra and also conducted by Sir John Barbirolli.

 Performing a complex work like Mahler’s Sixth demands serious study of the score.
 It is not a work that easily comes together into a comprehensible whole.
 For this work to sound like a single unified piece with an overall logic and message, it requires a major commitment by any conductor.
 Barbirolli was indeed very serious in his study of this work.
 Perhaps it was through such score analysis that led to Barbirolli’s decision to put the Scherzo after the Andante.
 Perhaps he realized that the Andante provided the necessary contrast, release of tension, and proper overall flow when coming between the opening movement and the scherzo.